mailbadger/app/README.md

 - [x] Add campaign actions.
 - [x] Add lists storage functions.
 - [x] Add lists actions.
+- [ ] Add subscribers to list.
+- [ ] Delete subscribers from list.
+- [ ] Unsubscribe functionality.
 - [ ] Test send email functionality.
 - [ ] Send campaign (should be done as a background process).
 - [ ] Schedule campaigns.
 - [ ] Track emails.
+- [ ] Track link clicks.
+- [ ] Change password.
+- [ ] Forgot password.
 - [ ] Account settings.
 - [ ] Bounces/Complaints webhook (for now it would only work with SES).
+- [ ] Separate subscribers whose emails have bounced or those that have complained (non-existent email addresses, or marked as spam).
+- [ ] Do not include 'deleted', blacklisted or opted-out subscribers in the sending campaign process.
 - [ ] Export subscribers.
 - [ ] Import subscribers from csv/excel feature.
-- [ ] Mass delete subscribers via csv/excel file.
+- [ ] Mass delete subscribers via csv/excel file (soft delete).
 - [ ] Environment vars.
 - [ ] Create docker image for easier installation.
 - [ ] Proper README, website and logo.
-- [ ] Action tests
+- [ ] Action tests.